bakgaard/Stories/AdrexTheEngineer/Prologue.md

 Nadraa and his brother, however, had laid emergency plans, should the worst happen - and it had.

 "Sora!?"
 Nadraa called to his soulmate.
-"Are yo-" but he halted the rest of his line, as she came rushing down the stairs with Ildrex in her arm, and a bag over the should.
+"Are yo-" but he halted the rest of his line, as she came rushing down the stairs with Ildrex in her arm, and a bag over her shoulder.

 "It's not good for the egg to be carried like this" she began worried, before yet another building nearby collapse, sending large chunks of walls flying at their own.
 They all hugged each other in a small circle, as the dust started to fall from the roof.